cocos/cocos-docs/en/publish/publish-in-command-line.md

 ## Publish Parameters

  - `--path`: Project Path
- - `--build`: Pulibsh project Parameters
+ - `--build`: Publish project Parameters
  - `--compile`: Compile native project Parameters

 If no parameters are specified after `--build` or `--compile`, then the parameters used in the **Build** panel, such as platforms, templates, and so on, will be used as default parameters.
 If additional parameter settings are specified, the default parameters will be overwritten with the specified parameters.
 The available parameters are: